Among the speakers confirmed so far:

 Regeneration in the Arena

 But that’s not all!
-Regeneration will be on the table at our meetings in the three [two] Arenas, where members of the Slow Food network will share their experiences: among the Food Talks and other new formats to investigate specific topics and projects.
+Regeneration will be on the table at our meetings in the two Arenas dedicated to Gino Strada and Berta Cáceres, where members of the Slow Food network will share their experiences: among the Food Talks and other new formats to investigate specific topics and projects.